BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Experiments

 \begin{itemize} \item \textbf{Pitch Center (100)}: Aligns each note exactly to the target pitch, minimizing cent-level deviations. \end{itemize}

 All parameter settings were determined in consultation with professional audio engineers to ensure natural-sounding pitch correction while preserving expressive qualities in the vocal performance.

 Table~\ref{tab:mos} presents the results of the MOS test.
 BERT-APC notably outperformed the baseline methods in pitch accuracy, achieving the highest score of $4.32 \pm 0.15$.
-This score surpasses that of the second-best model, AutoTune ($3.22 \pm 0.18$), by a substantial margin.
+This score surpasses that of the baseline models, Auto-Tune ($3.22 \pm 0.18$) and Melodyne ($3.08 \pm 0.18$), by substantial margins.
 To examine whether the observed differences in the MOS for pitch accuracy among systems were statistically significant, we conducted a one-way analysis of variance (ANOVA), followed by post-hoc pairwise comparisons with Bonferroni correction.
 The ANOVA resulted in $F(2, 405) = 60.46$, $p < 0.001$, $\eta^{2} = 0.23$, indicating that the systems differed in their mean MOS for pitch accuracy.
-Furthermore, the post-hoc tests resulted in $p$-values below $0.001$ for comparisons of BERT-APC with AutoTune and with Melodyne.
-These results indicate that the differences in MOS for pitch accuracy between BERT-APC and each baseline were statistically significant.
-Regarding expression-preservation ability, the commercial APC, Melodyne achieved the highest score of ($3.85 \pm 0.17$), but AutoTune ($3.81 \pm 0.17$) and BERT-APC ($3.80 \pm 0.17$) also demonstrated comparable scores.
+Furthermore, the post-hoc tests yielded $p$-values below 0.001 in the pairwise comparisons between BERT-APC and Auto-Tune, and between BERT-APC and Melodyne.
+These results indicate that the differences in MOS for pitch accuracy between BERT-APC and each baseline are statistically significant.

-We attribute the significant improvement in pitch correction accuracy to the difference in how the models estimate the target note pitch.
-Fig.~\ref{fig:correction_comparison} displays the correction results of each model for a highly detuned sample.
-AutoTune and Melodyne were unable to correct high pitch deviations exceeding one semitone, particularly when these deviations extended across the full temporal range of a note, as highlighted by the red ellipsoids.
-They estimate target pitches using heuristics and signal-processing techniques, relying primarily on local pitch information.
-As a result, they struggle to correct pitch deviations exceeding one semitone, which are challenging to correct without additional prior knowledge.
-In contrast, our note pitch predictor, which is based on MusicBERT, not only incorporates a broader context than the above models but also leverages musical knowledge acquired from large-scale pretraining.
-This enables effective correction of large and sustained pitch deviations.